 2. List 2 alternative interpretations of the prompt you considered and rejected.

-The “alternative interpretations” line is the lever — it forces Claude to surface ambiguity instead of silently picking.
+The “alternative interpretations” line is the lever — it forces Claude to name the ambiguity instead of silently picking one reading.

 Step 2: For bug fixes, demand the failing reproduction first